hondanho/crawle-trix/docs/docs/user-guide/behaviors.md

 # Browser Behaviors

-Browsertrix Crawler supports automatically running customized in-browser behaviors.
+Crawlertrix supports automatically running customized in-browser behaviors.
 The behaviors auto-play videos (when possible), auto-fetch content that is not loaded by default, and also run custom behaviors on certain sites.

 To run behaviors, specify them via a comma-separated list passed to the `--behaviors` option.
 All behaviors are enabled by default, the equivalent of `--behaviors autoscroll,autoplay,autofetch,siteSpecific`.
 To enable only a single behavior, such as autoscroll, use `--behaviors autoscroll`.